BBC chief denies cover-up over sexual abuse

 He revealed the corporation is now investigating up to 10 "serious allegations" involving past and present employees over the "Savile period" and described the "Jim'll Fix It" star as a "skilful and successful sexual predator who covered his tracks".

-Former colleagues have come forward to say there had been rumors for years involving young girls and Savile, famous for his garish outfits and long blonde hair.
-He was knighted by Queen Elizabeth for his extensive charity work.
+Former colleagues have come forward to say there had been rumours for years involving young girls and Savile, famous for his garish outfits and long blonde hair.
+He was knighted by The Queen for his extensive charity work.

 Other BBC employees have talked of a culture at the corporation where women were groped and have hinted that Savile was not the only household name to have been involved.

-Paid for by a yearly levy of 145.50 pounds ($230) on all British households with a color TV, critics have queried whether this license fee funding arrangement should continue when some private media companies are struggling.
+Paid for by a yearly levy of 145.50 pounds on all British households with a colour TV, critics have queried whether this licence fee funding arrangement should continue when some private media companies are struggling.

 Charlie Beckett, founding director of the Polis media think-tank at the London School of Economics, said managers at the BBC had tried to deflect blame and that was unacceptable.